Quantized Evolution Strategies: High-precision Fine-tuning of Quantized LLMs at Low-precision Cost

 \section{Introduction}

-The scaling of Large Language Models (LLMs) has unlocked emergent capabilities in mathematical reasoning, coding, and general problem-solving \cite{deepseekmath, openai2024openaio1card, Guo_2025}.
+The scaling of Large Language Models (LLMs) has unlocked emergent capabilities in mathematical reasoning, coding, and general problem-solving \citep{deepseekmath, openai2024openaio1card, Guo_2025}.
 However, this performance comes at a significant computational cost.
 To mitigate the memory bottleneck of large-scale deployment, Post-Training Quantization (PTQ) has become standard practice.
-Techniques such as activation smoothing \citep[e.g.\ SmoothQuant,][]{xiao2024smoothquantaccurateefficientposttraining} and layer-wise weight compression (GPTQ; \citealp{frantar2023gptqaccurateposttrainingquantization}; AWQ; \citealp{lin2024awqactivationawareweightquantization}) make 3-4 bit precision inference possible with negligible performance degradation.
+Techniques such as activation smoothing \citep[e.g.\ SmoothQuant,][]{xiao2024smoothquantaccurateefficientposttraining} and layer-wise weight compression (e.g.\ GPTQ; \citealp{frantar2023gptqaccurateposttrainingquantization}; AWQ; \citealp{lin2024awqactivationawareweightquantization}) make 3-4 bit precision inference possible with negligible performance degradation.
 It is then possible to deploy such models on consumer-grade hardware.

-Whereas PQT democratizes \textit{inference}, the model becomes essentially a static artifact.
-Any fine-tuning is typically done before the model is quantized, and requires massive, training-grade compute clusters that PTQ practitioners do not typically have.
-Methods that allow fine-tuning quantized models directly do not fare much better.
-For instance, Standard Quantization-Aware Training (QAT) relies on backpropagation and high-precision optimizer states, which often consume more memory than the model itself \cite{liu2024llm, dettmers2023qlora}.
-While Zeroth-Order (ZO) optimization and Evolution Strategies (ES) have emerged as memory-efficient alternatives to pre-quantization fine tuning \cite{malladi2024finetuninglanguagemodelsjust, qiu2025evolutionstrategiesscalellm, sarkar2025evolutionstrategieshyperscale}, they are severely limitated in discrete parameter spaces.
-Backpropagation-free approaches like QuZO and others \cite{zhou2025quzo,feng2024stepping} have shown promise in Supervised Fine-Tuning (SFT) on quantized models, but struggle with reasoning tasks.
-The problem, identified in this paper as the \textit{stagnation problem}, is that the discrete nature of the parameter space causes gradient signals to vanish, leading the optimization process to collapse.
-Moreover, inaccurate gradient due to the discretization errors severely reduces the optimization efficiency.
+Whereas PTQ democratizes \textit{inference}, the model becomes essentially a static artifact.
+Any fine-tuning is generally done before the model is quantized, and requires massive, training-grade compute clusters that PTQ practitioners typically do not have access to.
+Methods that allow fine-tuning quantized models directly are limited.
+While Zeroth-Order (ZO) optimization and Evolution Strategies (ES) have emerged as memory-efficient alternatives to pre-quantization fine-tuning \citep{malladi2024finetuninglanguagemodelsjust, qiu2025evolutionstrategiesscalellm}, they are severely limited in discrete parameter spaces.
+Backpropagation-free approaches like QuZO and others \citep{zhou2025quzo,feng2024stepping} have shown promise in Supervised Fine-Tuning (SFT) on quantized models, but struggle with reasoning tasks.
+The problem, identified in this paper as the \textit{stagnation problem}, is that the discrete nature of the quantized parameter space causes gradient signals to vanish, leading to a collapse of the optimization process.
+Moreover, inaccurate gradient signals due to the discretization errors severely reduce the optimization efficiency.